Husqvik/SQLPad/README.md

 `TKProfPath` - optional path to `TKProf.exe`; enables transient kernel profile output for extended SQL trace (10046) files.

-`TargetTable` - table name used for EXPLAIN PLAN function; table is not created automatically and must be created manually using script:
+`ExecutionPlan/TargetTable` - table name used for EXPLAIN PLAN function; table is not created automatically and must be created manually using script:

 	CREATE GLOBAL TEMPORARY TABLE EXPLAIN_PLAN
 	(